Meningococcal is an uncommon, but sometimes life-threatening disease that can progress rapidly.

 Vaccination is a safe and effective way to protect from meningococcal disease.
 Several vaccines against meningococcal disease are available in WA.

-In WA, all children are offered the MenACWY vaccine, Aboriginal children and those with medical risk conditions can also get the MenB vaccine for free.
-Talk to your healthcare provider if you think your child is eligible.
+Aboriginal children and those with medical risk conditions can get the MenB vaccine for free.
+Refer to the immunisation programs and schedules or speak to a health professional if you think your child is eligible.

 Melissa was like any other 17-year-old when she developed meningococcal septicaemia in 2005 resulting in the amputation of her limbs.